thbop/pathtracer-c/README.md

 <details>
     <summary>Chapter 9</summary>
     <img src="images/9.png" />
-    <p>Wrote/adapted (from another project) as much code as possible to make triangles render.
+    <p>Wrote/adapted (from another project) as much code as required to make triangles render.
+Certainly not the best code.
 Certainly not a cube.</p>
 </details>